yhuang85/mandy/docs/_sources/CAST/coLegendrian/coLeg5d.rst.txt

 Flexibility
 -----------

-From the perspective of the usual *h*-principle established by M. Gromov in [Gro86]_, one wouldn't expect to be able to approximate a smoothly embedded :math:`3`-submanifold :math:`Y \subset M` (say with trivial normal bundle) by coLegendrian, simply because :math:`\dim Y > \tfrac{1}{2} \dim M`.
+From the perspective of the usual *h*-principle established by `M. Gromov <https://link.springer.com/book/10.1007/978-3-662-02267-2>`__, one wouldn't expect to be able to approximate a smoothly embedded :math:`3`-submanifold :math:`Y \subset M` (say with trivial normal bundle) by coLegendrian, simply because :math:`\dim Y > \tfrac{1}{2} \dim M`.
 However, whether such an expectation is correct or not doesn't really matter because a general coLegendrian is as useless as a general (say, convex in the sense of E. Giroux) hypersurface due to intractability.

-It's therefore quite a pleasing fact that by applying the folding techniques developed in [HH19]_, one can argue that any :math:`Y \subset M` with trivial normal bundle can be :math:`C^0`-approximated by a (homeomorphic) coLegendrian, which we still denote by :math:`Y`.
+It's therefore quite a pleasing fact that by applying the folding techniques developed `here <https://arxiv.org/abs/1907.06025v2>`__, one can argue that any :math:`Y \subset M` with trivial normal bundle can be :math:`C^0`-approximated by a (homeomorphic) coLegendrian, which we still denote by :math:`Y`.
 However, the so constructed :math:`Y` is a topological approximation which is not necessarily smoothly embedded.
 Indeed, suppose :math:`\Sigma` is the (Morse) hypersurface containing :math:`Y`, then :math:`Y_{\xi} \coloneqq \Sigma_{\xi}|_Y` is tangent to :math:`Y` in the sense that any flow line of :math:`\Sigma_{\xi}` which intersects :math:`Y` is completely contained in :math:`Y`, and is itself a Morse vector field on :math:`Y`.
 One can verify that :math:`Y` indeed satisfies the coLegendrian condition where it's smooth.

 .. _coLeg_cone: